Si-ja/SortingAPI/README.md

 # Sorting API

-A sorting API was created using a .NET framework and C# language The essence of it, is that a user can utilize an endpoint (in total there 2) to give a set of integer values to it as a load and the code on the back-end will process user's data and sort the given values.
+A sorting API was created using a .NET framework and C# language.
+The essence of it, is that a user can utilize an endpoint (in total there are 2) to give a set of integer values to it as a load and the code on the back-end will process user's data and sort the given values.

 ## Concept

 For simplicity, we will assume the user is running this code on their machine and currently testing the API functionality through the root of it being localhost.